 We take with us absolution, blessing, and the reminder that we have asked God to “assist us with thy grace, that we may continue in that holy fellowship, and do all such good works as thou hast prepared for us to walk in” (BCP 339).

 Thus it is that we are strengthened by our time in the presence of God with our church community for the holy work that lies ahead.

-This article was written by Sunny Allen-Romberg and was published in The Messenger, Fall 2014 issue.
+Written by parishioner Sunny Allen-Romberg and published in The Messenger, Fall 2014 issue.